Legislative and institutional framework

 The missions and operating procedures of these bodies are set by decree: Ouvrir dans un nouvel ongletDecree No. 2009-250 of 3 March 2009, as amended, for the ASP, Ouvrir dans un nouvel ongletDecree No. 2009-318 of 20 March 2009 for the others.

 The Data Protection Act (Ouvrir dans un nouvel ongletAct No. 78-17 of 6 January 1978 on information technology, files and freedoms) is designed to ensure that all individuals have control over the use of their personal data, and in so doing, to reconcile the development of personal data processing with respect for fundamental rights.
 Since 2018, it is part of a harmonised European legal framework defined by the Ouvrir dans un nouvel ongletGeneral Data Protection Regulation (GDPR).
 The law imposes obligations on all data controllers which are essentially based on two main principles: a principle of transparency - information to data subjects and response to their requests, documentation of processing - and a principle of controlling and limiting the risks of impact of processing on the privacy of data subjects.
-Statistical confidentiality plays an essential role in the application of the obligations arising from the Data Protection Act to statistical processing by official statistics.
+Statistical processing carried out by the official statistical service is subject to the GDPR and the French Data Protection Act.
+Statistical confidentiality constitutes an essential safeguard for data protection and contributes to the application of the specific legal regime that European Union and national law provide for processing carried out for statistical, scientific research or historical research purposes.

 Pour en savoir plus